CleliaCorridori/IGNITE/README.md

 The repository is organized into three main directories, each focusing on different stages of the analysis:

 ### 1. `preprocessing`
 This directory includes R notebooks (`.Rmd` files) for preprocessing single-cell RNA-seq (scRNA-seq) data.
-The preprocessing steps covered in these notebooks include quality control, normalization, dimensionality reduction, clustering, and pseudotime analysis, which are essential for preparing the data for Gene Regulatory Network (GRN) inference.
+The preprocessing steps covered in these notebooks include quality control, normalization, dimensionality reduction, clustering, and pseudotime analysis.

 ### 2. `IGNITE_and_SCODE_notebooks`
 This directory contains Jupyter notebooks to be run with Python for inferring GRNs from the preprocessed scRNA-seq data using two methods: IGNITE (developed by our team) and SCODE ([Matsumoto et al., 2017](https://academic.oup.com/bioinformatics/article/33/15/2314/3100331), a state-of-the-art inference method).
 The notebooks also provide a performance evaluation of both methods, focusing on their predictive accuracy for single and triple gene knockouts.